Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Evaluation of Data Quality and Diversity

-Based on Figure \ref{tab:quality_table}, our dataset demonstrates a high level of quality.
-For the ``Bounding Box Difference'' metric, only 4.5\% of the instances are classified as ``low'', and nearly 80\% of instances exhibit significant object differences between their two sub-images.
-In terms of ``Content Caption Accuracy'', 80.1\% of sub-image pairs are described accurately, indicating that using an MLLM for labeling is effective and that our filtering strategy is also functioning well.
+Based on \Cref{tab:quality_table}, our dataset demonstrates a high level of quality.
+For the ``Bounding Box Difference'' metric, only 4.5\% of the instances are classified as ``low'', and nearly 80\% of instances exhibit valid object differences between their two highlighted regions.
+In terms of ``Content Caption Accuracy'', 80.1\% of highlighted region pairs are described accurately, indicating that using an MLLM for labeling is effective and that our filtering strategy is also functioning well.
 For the ``Difference Caption Accuracy'' metric, over 70\% of the difference descriptions are completely accurate, with 21.8\% of the samples having errors solely in feature labeling while still maintaining correct descriptions of object differences, which underscores the effectiveness of our difference caption generation strategy.